DSIN-INSA-Strasbourg/Hermes-doc/content/4. Examples/41. Single datasource/_index.md

   datamodel:
     Users:
       hermesType: SRVUsers
-      # Facultative template of object's string representation that will be used in logs
+      # Facultative template of object string representation that will be used in logs
       toString: "<Users[{{ user_pkey }}, {{ uid | default('#UNDEF#') }}]>"
       attrsmapping:
         user_pkey: srv_user_id